Meeting Cost Calculator

 The formula this tool uses: (hourly rate × 1.3 overhead) × attendees × duration in hours.
 If you're entering annual salary, that gets divided by 2,080 - the standard number of working hours in a year.
 The result is the true cost of the time in that room.

 The per-meeting cost is useful.
 The annual projection is the number that makes people act.
-A $300 weekly standup sounds manageable.
-Running 50 weeks a year, that's $15,000.
-That's a headcount.
-That's a product sprint.
-That's real money, and most recurring meetings don't get audited against it.
+A $300 weekly standup sounds manageable; running every week of the year it's $15,600, and recurring meetings almost never get audited against a number like that, because the number never appears anywhere.

 The annual number is the one that changes behavior.